View Categories

 • Once you have marked an assignment in Moodle, enter the student’s mark as a percent in the myTRU grading portal.
 The weightings are done automatically for you.

-• Consider using the video conferencing tool such as BigBlueButton or Teams for short demonstrations, office hours, review sessions, and so on.
+• Consider using a video conferencing tool such as BigBlueButton or Teams for short demonstrations, office hours, review sessions, and so on.

 • If you have questions about using the LMS tools and activities in your course, please refer to the OLFM Hub.
 If additional support is required, email Moodle Support